 Channel is a voluntary, confidential support programme which focuses on providing support at an early stage to people who are identified as being vulnerable to being drawn into terrorism.
-Prevent referrals may be passed to a multi-agency Channel panel, which will discuss the individual referred to determine whether they are vulnerable to being drawn into terrorism and consider the appropriate support required.
-A representative from the school may be asked to attend the Channel panel to help with this assessment.
+Prevent referrals may be

 Special educational needs and/or disabilities:

 Staff are made aware that children with special educational needs or disabilities (SEND) or certain health conditions can face additional safeguarding challenges and they are more prone to peer group isolation or bullying.
 Pupils with SEND may not outwardly show signs of abuse and/or may have difficulties in communication about abuse or neglect.